P.A.I.N.T Community Partner Application

 Community organization partners that can provide authentic teaching experiences to pre-service teachers.

-Community organizations that can ensure participants for arts-based classes.
+Community organizations that can recruit participants for arts-based classes.

 The development of new ideas for arts-related teaching experiences by college students.

-Collaboration among pre-service teachers and organization staff members to support interns and class participants.
+Collaboration among pre-service teachers and organization staff members to support class participants.

-Arts integration experiences have been linked to academic achievement of children.
+Arts integration experiences have been linked to academic achievement and overall personal well-being.

 Students in arts environments experience skill development, self-expression, creativity, imagination, problem solving, self-confidence, and motivation- skills and habits of mind that will be needed in future careers and in life, in general.